Between Sheets and Words

 — No. But it’s a start.

-He turned toward the kitchen, and Clara followed, though every fiber of her body screamed at her to stay still.
-The light from the living room stretched into the hallway, only partially illuminating the path, and for a moment, she remembered all the times they had done exactly this—him leading the way, her following, drawn by something she couldn’t name.
+He turned toward the kitchen, and Clara followed, though every fiber of her being screamed at her to stay put.
+The living room light stretched into the hallway, only partially illuminating the path, and for a moment, she remembered all the times they had done exactly that—him leading the way, her following, drawn by something she couldn’t name.

 The kitchen was small and cozy, with light wood cabinets and a marble countertop Clara had chosen herself.
 Rafael stopped by the coffee maker, pouring two cups with precise movements, as if he already knew every corner of the place.
 He handed one to her, and Clara took it, her fingers brushing his for a second longer than necessary.